-For the restricted stock units subject to performance-based vesting, up to one-third of the total number of shares would have been considered earned and eligible for vesting based upon achieving each of a pre-determined 2011 revenue goal, 2011 non-GAAP operating earnings goal and 2011 EBITDA goal.
+For the restricted stock units subject to performance-based vesting, up to one-third of the total number of shares would have been considered earned and eligible for vesting based upon achieving each of a pre-determined 2012 revenue goal, 2012 non-GAAP operating earnings goal and 2012 EBITDA goal.
 For achievement at less than 95% of a goal (the threshold), no shares would have been earned relating to that goal.
-For achievement at 95% to 95.99% of a goal, 25% of the shares related to that goal (i.e., $1/12^{th}$ of the total number of shares subject to the restricted stock unit) would have been considered earned and eligible for vesting.
+For achievement at 95% to 95.99% of a goal, 25% of the shares related to that goal (i.e., 1/12th of the total number of shares subject to the restricted stock unit) would have been considered earned and eligible for vesting.
 For achievement at 96% to 96.99% of a goal, 30% of the shares related to that goal would have been considered earned and eligible for vesting.
 For achievement at 97% to 97.99% of a goal, 35% of the shares subject to that goal would have been considered earned and eligible for vesting.
 For achievement at 98% to 98.99% of a goal, 40% of the shares related to that goal would have been considered earned and eligible for vesting.
 For achievement at 99% to 99.99% of a goal, 45% of the shares related to that goal would have been considered earned and eligible for vesting.
+For achievement at 100% or greater of a goal, 100% of the shares related to that goal would have been considered earned and eligible for vesting.
 The total number of shares that became eligible for vesting is thereafter subject to time-based vesting and vests in equal installments over three years from the vesting commencement date.

-The grant date fair value of the 2011 equity awards granted to Messrs.
+The grant date fair value of the 2012 equity awards granted to Messrs.
 Lauer, Hurley and Huizinga were targeted between the 50th and the 75th percentile of the comparative data.
-In light of Dr. Wang's performance and unique skill set in managing our operations in China, the grant date fair value of his equity awards exceeded the 75th percentile of the comparative data.
-In light of Mr. Telkamp's oversight responsibility for various aspects of our business in addition to our business and corporate development functions, a broader role than the typical business development executive benchmark provided by Radford, the grant date fair value of Mr. Telkamp's equity awards also exceeded the 75th percentile of the comparative data.
 These awards also reflected the compensation committee's assessment of individual performance, expected future contribution and retention considerations, including the impact of the relative mix of vested and unvested equity awards on retention.
 The compensation committee also considered the grant size as a percentage of our total outstanding equity compared to market benchmarks.

-In February 2012, our compensation committee considered and determined the 2011 performance against the objectively determinable performance targets described above for the restricted stock units subject to performance-based vesting.
-The 2011 performance targets, weighted one-third apiece, and the company's 2011 actual achievement were as follows:
+In February 2013, our compensation committee considered and determined the 2012 performance against the objectively determinable performance targets described above for the restricted stock units subject to performance-based vesting.
+The 2012 performance targets, weighted one-third apiece, and the company's 2012 actual achievement were as follows:

-Company Percentage of Achievement Relative to Metric Target Goal Achievement Target GAAP Annual Revenue \$145,350,000 \$151,648,000 104.3% Non-GAAP Operating Earnings (GAAP except excludes stock-based compensation expense and amortization of acquired intangibles) \$ 23,100,000 22,379,000 96.9% EBITDA (GAAP operating income except excludes depreciation, amortization and stock- based compensation expense) \$ 25,350,000 24,737,000 97.6%
+Metric Target Goal Company Achievement Percentage of Achievement Relative to Target GAAP Annual Revenue \$154,700,000 \$155,473,000 100.5% Non-GAAP Operating Earnings (GAAP operating earnings excluding stock-based compensation expense and amortization of acquired intangibles) \$ 22,100,000 \$ 20,666,000 93.5% EBITDA (GAAP operating income excluding depreciation, amortization and stock-based compensation expense) \$ 24,600,000 \$ 23,077,000 93.8%